The independent school advantage

 Independent schools promote regular communication among students, parents and teachers to ensure everyone is working toward the same goals.

-As a parent, you actively can engage in your student’s education by being present on campus and by supporting the school through the organization of various community activities.
+As a parent, you can actively engage in your student’s education by being present on campus and by supporting the school through the organization of various community activities.
 The Parent Association, Les Amis du Lycée, hosts regular cafes and meetings for new families to connect and ample opportunities to volunteer will be shared at all levels (classroom, campus, school) throughout the school year.